ApryseSDK/pdftron-flutter/API.md

 We suggest that you stick with either version for the APIs that are callable in both versions, to avoid unnecessary problems.

-There are several custom classes used in these APIs: Annot, AnnotWithRect, Field, Rect, AnnotFlag,AnnotWithFlag and CustomToolbar.
+There are several custom classes used in these APIs: Annot, AnnotWithRect, Field, Rect, AnnotFlag, AnnotWithFlag and CustomToolbar.
 These classes are listed [here](./lib/options.dart), and the constants that are used in the examples below are all listed [here](./lib/constants.dart).

 ### Document